-The Parks Conservancy signed on in 2011 to help with the Bridge’s 75th anniversary celebration and visitor enhancements including a guided history tour, a new virtual reality photo experience; a new Golden Gate Bridge Pavilion providing information, exhibits, and interpretive merchandise; and new Bridge overlooks in the Presidio (the Golden Gate and Pacific Overlooks).
+The Parks Conservancy signed on in 2011 to help with the Bridge’s 75th anniversary celebration and visitor enhancements including a new Golden Gate Bridge Pavilion providing information, exhibits, and interpretive merchandise; and new Bridge overlooks in the Presidio (the Golden Gate and Pacific Overlooks).

 Hours: The first on-site center dedicated to telling the stories of the Golden Gate Bridge is now open Monday–Friday from 9 am–6 pm and Saturday–Sunday from 9 am–7 pm (except Thanksgiving and Christmas).

 Parking at the bridge plaza is extremely limited.
 On weekends and holidays, additional parking is available nearby in the employee lot lot on the southwest side of the Bridge.
 We recommend allowing ample time to find parking before the beginning of your tour.
 Tours begin promptly at the time scheduled.